Why You Still Need an Agent When Buying a New Construction Home

 Research builders thoroughly.
 Ask friends, family, co-workers, and neighbors for their recommendations.
 Walk through a new community recently completed by the builder and talk to buyers about their experience.
 Read reviews and testimonials, and get a glimpse of the builder’s financials to check for any red flags.

 Know what’s included in the base price.
-It’s easy to fall in love with the model, but they’re often equipped with expensive and optional extras.
+It’s easy to fall in love with a model, but it often comes with expensive and optional extras.
 Get a spec sheet of what comes with your home plan so you can decide what to upgrade.

 Establish a budget for options and upgrades.
 This is where you can easily add tens of thousands to the home’s base price.
 Prior to your design center appointment, decide how much money you can spend on your home’s personalization and prioritize accordingly.